DinduConsult/Dindu-project-documentation/README.md

 [Ngcom Networks Solutions Ltd]

 - Managed procurement operations.
-- Monitored, verified inventory and accurately kept records of equipment while ensuring that every product information, purchase orders and shipping details are correctly recorded using Excel
+- Monitored, verified inventory and accurately kept records of equipment while ensuring that every product information, purchase orders and shipping details are correctly recorded using Excel.
 - Assigned equipment to every job order while ensuring that the equipment is restocked timely and does not go out of stock.
 - Streamlined procurement workflows and improved inventory tracking using Excel.
 - Coordinated cross-departmental communication to ensure timely supply delivery and cost efficiency.